nsquared-team/draw-attention/readme.txt

 == Changelog ==

+= 1.5.2 =
+* Fixed: Incompatibility with 3rd party theme/plugin javascript in the admin

 = 1.5.1 =
 * Fixed: PHP warnings when WP_DEBUG was on
 * Fixed: Scrolling issue with deep-linked hotspots